Noosarpparashar/kafka-localfullsetup/README.md

 # kafka-localfullsetup

-In this step and corresponding branch..Attempt was made to configure ssl encryption in local.
-Hwwever unable to create kafka topic..All the steps given in its-steps are correct though
+In  branch 2-Create-SSL-SCRAM-for-kafka  ..Attempt was made to configure ssl encryption in local.
+BY following steps given in its-steps one can configure kafka encyption perfectly